ashishbindra2/projects/README.md

 git init -b main
+$ git add .
+# Adds the file
-git add . && git commit -m "initial commit"
+$ git commit -m "First commit"
+# Commits the tracked changes and prepares them to be pushed to a remote repository.
 $ git remote add origin  <REMOTE_URL>
 # Sets the new remote
 $ git remote -v